UCLA-SEAL/BigFuzz/README.md

 ## Prerequisites

 BigFuzz is built on top of [JQF](https://github.com/rohanpadhye/JQF).
 The source-to-source transformation is dependent on spark-2.4.3 and scala-2.11.8.
+The UDF extraction part is devised from [UDFExtractor](https://github.com/maligulzar/BigTest/tree/JPF-integrated/UDFExtractor/src/udfExtractor).

 ## How to use this tool